wilzyang/go-api/README.md

 ### Next Goal
-- Refaktor to Google Storage from Box.com
+- Refaktor to Google Storage from Box.com [Done]
-- Test All Endpoints
+- Test All Endpoints and debugging
+- Create Makefile to easily install service to docker and set ENV
 - Add redis/sessions to store jwt token for 30 minutes
 - Add middleware for verify data request
 - Adding Login Authentication
 - Build unit test

+### Change Log
+Date 22-05-2022
+- Refaktor box.com API to Google Storage
+- Box.com JWT auth and api still there, but other configuration at main already changed to Google Storage

 ### Dependency
 Dependency for this project,